HOW IT WORKS: These 18 Garden State Plaza Stores Offering Curbside Pickup

 - Victoria's Secret Section C phone 201-368-0456

-Several retailers including Bar Louie, Capital Grille, Chili’s and On the Border have been open during the COVID-19 shutdown for delivery or pickup orders.
+Several retailers including Capital Grille, Chili’s and On the Border have been open during the COVID-19 shutdown for delivery or pickup orders.

 More retailers are expected to open.